Het-Dalal/RemoteLab/README.md

+## Project Walkthrough

+For a complete screenshot-by-screenshot demonstration of the project:

-# RemoteLab - Mobile Kali Administration PoC
+[View the RemoteLab Walkthrough](RemoteLab_walkthrough.pdf)# RemoteLab - Mobile Kali Administration PoC

 RemoteLab is a portfolio project that demonstrates a browser-based command interface for an **authorized Kali Linux lab environment**.